All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Can GLP-1 medications reverse heart disease?

-GLP-1 medications reduce the risk of future cardiovascular events and may slow the progression of atherosclerosis, but they cannot reverse existing plaque or cure structural heart disease.
-They should be used alongside other proven therapies (statins, blood pressure medications, antiplatelet agents) as part of a comprehensive treatment approach.
+GLP-1 medications reduce the risk of future cardiovascular events and may slow the progression of atherosclerosis, but they can't reverse existing plaque or cure structural heart disease.
+They should be used alongside other proven therapies (statins, blood pressure medications, antiplatelet agents) as part of a thorough treatment approach.

 Taking the Next Step